 - Anti-cancer and Anti-angiogenic Therapy

 In separate studies we are examining another class of related proteins derived from members of the ADAM (A Disintegrin and Metalloproteinase domain) family.
 We are able to recombinantly produce large quantities of the disintegrin domain (DD) of the ADAM proteins using a highly engineered bacterial expression system.
 One of these ADAM DDs has interesting antitumor activity based on its interaction with integrins on the tumor cell surface.
-Since members of the ADAMs have quite different structures of their DDs, we are interested in characterizing binding specificity and affinities of these ADAM DDs and characterizing their biological activities with potenital application to human disease.
+Since members of the ADAM family have different structures of their DDs, we are interested in characterizing the integrin binding specificities and affinities of these ADAM DDs and characterizing their biological activities with potenital application to human cancer or other diseases.